pasar1/ElGoog/README.md

    ```
 3. **Access the website**:
    - Open `http://localhost:8081` in your browser.

+## Technologies Used

+# Frontend

+Built with HTML, CSS, and JavaScript for a simple yet responsive user interface.

+# Backend

+Java & Spring Boot: Powers the backend logic for indexing and search operations.

+H2 In-Memory Database: Stores documents and search indices for fast retrieval.

 ## How It Works
 - **Indexing**: Documents are processed into an efficient index structure at startup or via the `/reindex` service.